Richard Lewis (comedian): Health problems and death

 Discussions of Lewis's battles with anxiety and depression, and his multiple therapy sessions, were a fixture of his comedy.
 He also stated in interviews that he suffered from an eating disorder due to body dysmorphia.
-Lewis struggled with health problems resulting in multiple surgeries.
-In 2016, he shattered his right hand after falling from his roof; in 2019, he had back surgery related to acute back pain; and in early 2020, he shattered his shoulder, resulting in another surgery.
+Lewis struggled with health problems resulting in multiple surgeries: in 2016 he shattered his right hand after falling from his roof, in 2019 he had back surgery related to acute back pain, and in early 2020 he shattered his shoulder, resulting in another surgery.
 In the latter year, it was revealed that Lewis had battled multiple health problems and was in great pain during the shooting of Curb Your Enthusiasm.
 He announced that he would be appearing in only one episode of Season 11.
 Lewis returned in Season 12, the series' final season, most episodes of which premiered after his death.

 In April 2023, Lewis announced he had been diagnosed with Parkinson's disease two years earlier.
 He said he would no longer perform stand-up comedy and was instead "focused on writing and acting".

 Lewis died of a heart attack at his home in Los Angeles on February 27, 2024, at the age of 76.
-Friends and colleagues, including Curb Your Enthusiasm co-star Cheryl Hines and the show's creator, Larry David, made statements regarding Lewis' death and paid homage to Lewis.
+Friends and colleagues, including Curb Your Enthusiasm co-star Cheryl Hines and the show's creator, Larry David, made statements regarding Lewis' death and paid homage to him.
 He is buried at the Temple of Aaron Cemetery in Roseville, Minnesota.